kuking/infinimap/README.md

 # InfiniMap

-Scale to Hundreds of Terabytes with This Efficient, Persistent Zero-Copy Map.
+Scale to Hundreds of Terabytes with This Efficient, Memory-like Speed, Persistent Zero-Copy Map.

 ## Overview

-InfiniMap is a high-performance, disk-resident generic map (`InfiniMap[K comparable, V any]`) optimized for storing large maps efficiently.
-It leverages the strengths of the operating system internals, zero-copy techniques and memory-mapped files, in practise you can operate with the speed of in-memory databases while maintaining the data persistence in disk.
+InfiniMap is a high-performance, disk-persistent map (`InfiniMap[K comparable, V any]`) optimized for storing large datasets efficiently.
+It leverages many strengths of the operating system internals, it uses zero-copy techniques and memory-mapped files; in practise you can operate with the speed of in-memory databases while maintaining the data in disk, and not having to user any process memory as cache.

-Because uses the Operating System main disk cache, you will have memory-like performance while not using your own process memory.
-You won't have to deal with I/O more than to Open and Close it.
+There is no IO operations required, but to: Create, Open & Close.

 ## Usage